ajhenley/gitbook/compound_boolean_expressions.md

 <!-- todo: need an assignment for this-->
 ###Compound boolean expressions

 Sometimes we want to use logic more complicated than just &ldquo;less than&rdquo; or &ldquo;equal to&rdquo;.

-Project managers are constantly asking for software to be developed.
-And they want it to be done quickly, for minimal cost and at the highest quality.
+For example, project managers are constantly asking programmers to write new software.
+And they want it done fast, cheap and perfect.
-The rule is: **We can make it fast, cheap or good.
+However, any good programmer will tell you that the rule is: **We can make it fast, cheap or good.
 Pick two**.

 {%ace edit=true, lang='java'%}
 import java.util.Scanner;